Performance Evaluations of Signed and Unsigned Noisy Approximate Quantum Fourier Arithmetic: Phase-encoding and the Quantum Fourier Transform

-We begin by specifying the quantum integers (qintegers) discussed in this work as a mathematical construct, and how we encode them as a quantum data structure.
+We begin by specifying the quantum integers (q-integers) discussed in this work as a mathematical construct, and how we encode them as a quantum data structure.
 We consider the space of integer states $\ket{i}$ with $i\in \mathbb{Z}$.
-A qinteger $y$ is thus defined as a superposition of integer states,
+A q-integer $y$ is thus defined as a superposition of integer states,

 where